 The Journal has been published by Mohr Siebeck and has carried the name of its founder since 1961.
-It is released four times yearly (print and online versions) and is jointly edited by the Institute Directorate together with Jürgen Basedow, Ulrich Drobnig, Bernhard Großfeld, Klaus J. Hopt, Hein Kötz, Ernst-Joachim Mestmäcker and Wernhard Möschel; further support is provided by an editorial committee of external scholars, currently comprising Professors Jens Kleinschmidt (Trier), Christoph Kumpan (Halle-Wittenberg), Klaus Ulrich Schmolke (Erlangen), Kurt Siehr (Zurich and Hamburg) and Wolfgang Wurmnest (Augsburg); publication of the Journal is coordinated at the Institute by Managing Editor Christian Eckl.
+It is released four times yearly (print and online versions) and is jointly edited by the Institute Directorate together with Jürgen Basedow, Ulrich Drobnig, Bernhard Großfeld, Klaus J. Hopt, Hein Kötz, Ernst-Joachim Mestmäcker and Wernhard Möschel; further support is provided by an editorial committee of external and internal scholars, currently comprising Mateusz Grochowski (Hamburg), Jens Kleinschmidt (Trier), Christoph Kumpan (Halle-Wittenberg), Jan Peter Schmidt (Hamburg), Klaus Ulrich Schmolke (Erlangen), Kurt Siehr (Zurich and Hamburg) and Wolfgang Wurmnest (Augsburg); publication of the Journal is coordinated at the Institute by Managing Editor Christian Eckl.

 Guidelines for submitting authors